Grades Information

 F -2.0 -4.0 -6.0 -8.0 -10.0

-Please remember that all courses that apply to a major (pre-major courses, course in the preparation for a major, and upper division major courses) or for a minor should be taken for a letter grade
+• All courses that apply to a major or for a minor must be taken for a letter grade.
+This includes pre-major courses, course in the preparation for a major, and upper division major courses.

 What are the potential downsides of taking a course Passed/Not Passed?